UnempIoyment Insurance and COVID-19

 Employer contributions are deposited in the Unemployment Trust Fund (UI Fund) of the U.S. Treasury Department.
 States withdraw money from their accounts in the trust fund exclusively to pay UI benefits.
 If a state trust fund does not have adequate funds to pay benefits, a loan is made from the federal fund so that all claims are paid.

 Generally, the federal UI tax is fixed at 6% of wages up to $7,000 per year per employee for all employers in the state (FUTA taxes), offset by a 5.4% credit in states that comply with federal UI laws (FUTA tax credit), resulting in a payable rate of 0.6%.
-Assuming the state is in compliance and its UI Fund is solvent, this comes to $42 per employee per year.
-FUTA taxes are due January 31 following the year in which the taxes are applied (for example, 2018 taxes are due January 31, 2019).
+Assuming the state is in compliance and the state’s UI Fund is solvent, this comes to $42 per employee per year.
+FUTA taxes are due January 31 following the year in which the taxes are applied (for example, 2022 taxes are due January 31, 2023).

 If a fund remains insolvent for two consecutive years, then FUTA tax credits are reduced annually and cumulatively by 0.3 percentage points until the fund returns to solvency, creating a steadily growing tax increase on the state’s employers.